Cube-OS/cubeOS/docs/sdk-docs/sdk-python.rst

-Using Python with the Kubos SDK
+Using Python with the CubeOS SDK
 ===============================

-The Kubos SDK Vagrant box comes with a Python interperter and all the modules needed to develop a basic hardware service or mission application.
+The CubeOS SDK Vagrant box comes with a Python interperter and all the modules needed to develop a basic hardware service or mission application.
 Services can be tested locally in the Vagrant box up until the point that they need hardware interaction.